J-Ramalho/industRial/docs/8_generalDOEs.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-The observations of the plots are confirmed and completed with statistical input: we see that the percentage of drymatter_TGT and the particle_size significantly affect the bias volume (p < 0.05).
-The drymatter_TGT-particle_size interactions are non significative.

-As expected the anova confirms strong influence of the dissolution level on the bias.

-From the analysis all interactions could be removed from the model in order to establish a predictive model.
+Here she simplified things by inputing the formula directly in the aov function without passing by the `formula()` or `lm()` functions.
+The previous observations done on the plots are fully confirmed and now supported with statistical evidence: `drymatter target` and `particle_size` significantly affect the bias (p < 0.05); `speed` has no effect; none of the interactions is significative.
+This first round of assessment was very clear and successful and she can make bold proposals to the Quality Manager now to look deeper into the links between drymatter target and particle size in that bias.
+Certainly passing by a discussion again with the product team and a final DOE with more levels to identify or select an optimal operating zone for the measurement method.